Strengthen your leadership now!

 - Develop habits that foster leadership and deeply committed discipleship in yourself and others

 - Know and claim afresh what you are trying to achieve in Christ's name, why you are trying to achieve it, and how you can pursue it through transformational ministry, leadership, and mission.

-Leaders in a wide variety of pastoral care settings: D.Min in Christian Spirituality.
+Leaders in a wide variety of pastoral care settings: Apply now for the D.Min in Christian Spirituality.